How To Find the Best White Paper Writers

 - Problem and solution, in which you offer the client value with advice about a nagging issue.
 In addition to improving the authority of your brand, this type of white paper can help guide fresh leads into your sales funnel.

 According to HubSpot, white papers usually range in length from just a few pages to 50 pages or even longer.
 However, even the shortest white papers should contain informative, trustworthy, research-based information.
 Unlike an e-book, designed for the reader to skim, a white paper can be dense and detailed.
-Even so, headings, bulleted lists and sidebars can guide your audience and help them digest your message.
+Even so, white paper writers should include headings, bulleted lists and sidebars to guide your audience and help them digest your message.

 You can also distinguish white papers from other types of content with a formal tone.
 While your blog posts may not cite other sources, your white paper will likely require a list of external references.